evolution-strategies/cognitive-BASIC/README.md

 # Cognitive BASIC

 Cognitive BASIC is a lightweight, line-numbered cognitive programming framework executed *inside* large language models.
 It provides deterministic control flow for tasks such as declarative extraction, procedural extraction, conflict detection, and conflict resolution.
 All reasoning steps run in-model through a textual interpreter.

-This repository accompanies the research paper: paper/cognitiveBASIC.pdf
+This repository accompanies the research paper that can be found in paper/cognitiveBASIC.pdf and is currently under review at ESANN 2026.

 -------------------------------------------------------------------------------